dangodev/lineage-shopify/README.md

 npm i
 ```

-Also install Webpack (`npm i -g webpack@2.1.0-beta.27`) globally if you
-haven’t already.

 To hook this up to the store, fill in the information from `dist/config-sample.yml` and
 save it as `dist/config.yml`.
 Fill in the values from Shopify Dashboard > Apps > Private Apps > Drew’s Dev Pipeline.
 The creds aren’t stored in this repo for security.